dmnewton/picamera_collector/README.md

 2021-03-04-raspios-buster-armhf-lite.zip

 mount on pc/mac <br>
+enable ssh on boot<br>
 touch /Volumes/boot/ssh

 ### If a pizero

-enable ssh access via USB so you can configure WLAN etc.
+enable device access via USB so you can configure WLAN etc.<br>
+or you can connect keyboard and screen<br>

 edit /Volumes/boot/config.txt<br>
 dtoverlay=dwc2